DellGEOS/AzureStackHOLs/lab-guides/01-DeployAzureStackHCICluster-WAC/readme.md

 ```

 **Step 6** After you click on Install features again, status will turn into Installed.
-You can clickt next, once finished.
+You can click next, once finished.

 ![](./media/edge09.png)